pydicom/pydicom/dev/_sources/tutorials/filesets.rst.txt

-To reduce memory usage, instances staged for addition are written to a temporary directory and only copied to the File-set itself when :meth:`~pydicom.fileset.FileSet.write` is called, however they can still be accessed and loaded:
+To reduce memory usage, instances staged for addition are written to a temporary directory and only copied to the File-set itself when :meth:`~pydicom.fileset.FileSet.write` is called.
+However, they can still be accessed and loaded:

 .. code-block:: python